Viewing a Request's Details

 See example for this in these pictures:

-If your Statistics Request covers a period of less than 180 days, an orange warning icon will appear at the top right of the Key Metrics cards.
+If your Statistics Request covers a period of less than 180 days, an orange warning icon and label will appear at the top right of the Key Metrics cards, saying "Insufficient Data!".

 This serves as a reminder that small sample sizes can distort complex risk-adjusted metrics such as the Sharpe Ratio, Ulcer Index, and Calmar Ratio.
 In shorter simulations, statistical outliers have a disproportionate influence, which may lead to an inaccurate representation of the strategy's long-term viability.